-In 2005, Helen became a Family Links trainer, training people to run their own groups for parents.
+In 2005, Helen became a trainer with Family Links the Centre for Emotional Health, training people to run their own groups for parents.

 “I really believe the programme is for everybody, and I try to live it as much as I can.
 We focus so much on mental health, but actually, emotional health probably comes first.”

 Helen has worked with all sorts of people.
 “I’ve run dads only groups, I’ve run groups for Muslim ladies, I’ve trained lots of prison officers to deliver it in prisons.
 It’s for everybody, and it can work in so many different areas.”

 Having delivered so many training courses across the UK, Helen has many poignant stories to share.